hhenson/hgraph/docs/source/programming_model/mental_model.rst

 In both graph styles evaluation of nodes ensures that a node in the graph is only ever evaluated once for a given change.
-In the FPG graph, the evaluation is typically performed by evaluating node in rank order, where the rank of a node is determined by it's topological ordering.
+In the FPG graph, the evaluation is typically performed by evaluating nodes in rank order, where the rank of a node is determined by it's topological ordering.

 Observer Pattern